Frequently Asked Questions about Ocoee River Whitewater Rafting

 How long is the bus ride to the Ocoee River put-in?

-Ocoee Rafting outpost is only about 5 miles to the river, which is an advantage for us because our customers only have to ride the bus a short distance to the river and back.
+The Ocoee Rafting outpost is only about 5 miles to the river, which means there is only a short bus ride to the river and back.
 We are on the upper end of the river rather than the far lower end, that’s why we have a shorter bus ride.
 We are only about 2 miles from where the Cherokee National Forest begins and from there it is only mountains and river for about 20 miles.
 The bus ride is just a short part of your overall trip.

 What should I bring and wear?